elusenji/elusenji.github.io/_tabs/about.md

 — William Crawford

 ## About Me
-I am a learning Software Engineer with an interest in Python, data, artificial intelligence and machine learning.
+I am a Software Engineer with an interest in Python, data, artificial intelligence and machine learning.

 ## This blog is
 Me documenting my thoughts, experiences and lessons from my journey in the data science, data engineering and machine learning field.